Ortham/libloadorder/README.md

 To build libloadorder and its C FFI and generate C/C++ headers for it, install [Rust](https://www.rust-lang.org/) and run
-`cargo build --release --all --all-features`.
+`cargo build --release --workspace --all-features`.

 ## Tests